-She practices exclusively in all areas of family law, including negotiating and drafting marriage contracts and adoptions.
-Kristin represents clients in court and in all forms of Alternative Dispute Resolution.
-She is also trained in Collaborative Family Law (levels 1 and 2).
+As a partner at Epstein Cole, Kristin’s practice encompasses all areas of family law, including negotiating and drafting marriage contracts and adoptions.
+She represents clients in court and in all forms of Alternative Dispute Resolution.
+She is also trained in Collaborative Family Law (Levels 1 and 2).

 - Ontario Bar Association